 |Address:||95 Tara Road, Burrendong Way, Mumbil, NSW 2820|

 The Dubbo Aquatic Leisure Centre is a family oriented facility and features a heated Olympic size swimming pool, shaded children’s leisure pool, playground, giant twin waterslides, splash pad, free barbeque facilities, covered grandstand & on site kiosk.

 Closes 22 April 2019 and reopen September 2019.

 On offer at the Cobra Street Cottage are works of art together with a selection of patchwork, porcelain painting, silvercraft, spinning and weaving and wood-turning by local artists.

 |Phone:||(02) 6881 6410|

-Enliven your senses and explore the four distinctive garden spaces; the Sensory Garden, Biodiversity Garden, Shoyoen Sister City Garden and Oasis Valley at the Dubbo Regional Botanic Garden.
+Enliven your senses and explore the four distinctive garden spaces; the Sensory Gardens, Biodiversity Garden, Shoyoen Sister City Garden and Oasis Valley at the Dubbo Regional Botanic Garden.

 See the wonderful work of this Australian aviation icon at the Visitor Education Centre.
 Read the stories, learn the history, watch the film and browse the shop.

 The RSL Club Resort is a hub of contemporary entertainment, recreation and dining.
 Located in the heart of the CBD, catch live theatre or shows, catch up on some laps or spend a session in our gym.